The Complexity of Recognizing Facets for the Knapsack Polytope: KNAPSACK FACETS on Inequalities with a Fixed Number of Distinct Coefficients

-\begin{corollary} Given a valid inequality $\alpha^\transp x\leq \beta$ with $(\alpha,\beta)\in\bZ_+^{n+1}$, the dimension of the face of $P$ defined by $\alpha^\transp x\leq \beta$ can be computed in time $n^{K+O(1)}$. \end{corollary} \begin{proof} The proof of Theorem \ref{thm: xp} implies that every $\bar{x}\in S$ can be written as an affine combination of several feasible basic knapsack solutions.
-Therefore, computing $\dim(P)$ amounts to computing the maximum number of affinely independent vectors among all feasible basic knapsack solutions, which can be done in time $n^{K+O(1)}$ by computing the rank of a matrix with $(n+1)$ rows and up to $n^{K+O(1)}$ columns. \end{proof}
+Extending the proof, one can show that the ``strength" of a valid inequality $\alpha^\transp x\leq \beta$ for defining the KP can be computed in time $n^{K+O(1)}$. \begin{corollary} Given a valid inequality $\alpha^\transp x\leq \beta$ with $(\alpha,\beta)\in\bZ_+^{n+1}$, the dimension of the face of $P$ defined by $\alpha^\transp x\leq \beta$ can be computed in time $n^{K+O(1)}$. \end{corollary} \textbf{Proof.} The proof of Theorem \ref{thm: xp} implies that every $\bar{x}\in Q$ can be written as an affine combination of several feasible basic knapsack solutions.
+Therefore, computing $\dim(P)$ amounts to computing the maximum number of affinely independent vectors among all feasible basic knapsack solutions, which can be done in time $n^{K+O(1)}$ by computing the rank of a matrix with $(n+1)$ rows and up to $n^{K+O(1)}$ columns. \Halmos

-The proofs in this section can also be easily extended to show that determining whether an inequality $\alpha^\transp x\leq \beta$ is facet-defining for totally-ordered multidimensional knapsack polytope \cite{del2023multi} is XP with respect to $|\alpha|_+$.
+\full{ The proofs in this section can also be easily extended to show that determining whether an inequality $\alpha^\transp x\leq \beta$ is facet-defining for totally-ordered multidimensional knapsack polytope \cite{del2023multi} is {\XP} with respect to $|\alpha|_+$.}